SelfMagician/Magic/index.md

 -   Poop control by Self.
 [Forever On]
 -   Piss control by Self.
 [Forever On]
 -   Clean and white teeth.
 [Forever On]
--   No copying of Self, Self Avatars, Self Voice by Non-Self.
+-   No copying of Self, Self Avatars, Self Voice by Non-Self and Dead Self.
 [Forever On]
 -   Infinite Energy for Self.
 [Forever On]
 -   Infinite Magic Money for Self.
 [Forever On]
 -   Infinite Cords for Self.
 [Forever On]
 -   Infinite Soul fragments for Self.
 [Forever On]
 -   Infinite Avatars for Self.
 [Forever On]
--   1 cord for Non-Self (Not Dead Self) in and on Self.
+-   1 cord for Non-Self in and on Self.
 [Forever On]
--   0 soul fragments for Non-Self (Not Dead Self) in and on Self.
+-   0 soul fragments for Non-Self in and on Self.
 [Forever On]
 -   1 soul fragment for Dead Self in and on Self.
 [Forever On]
 -   10 watts energy for Dead Self talking in and on Self per day.
 [Forever On]

 Notes:

--   Dead Self is included where Non-Self is mentioned.
 -   Being Self Alone is the best way to live (Eject All).

 Instructions: